ovh/docs/pages/platform/ai/training_guide_01_capabilities/guide.es-es.md

 You can then access your metrics through the `Monitoring Url`.

-You are also able to check it from the OVHcloud Control Panel in your job information by clicking on the button `Go to Graph Dashboard`.
+You are also able to check it from the OVHcloud Control Panel in your job information by clicking the `Go to Graph Dashboard`{.action} button.

 #### Command line interface (CLI)